DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 Nanoelectronics has become one of the most important and exciting fields in the forefront of engineering, physics, chemistry and biology.
-The technology and the possibilities of engineering at the nanoscale shows great promise for delivering many breakthroughs that will impact on technological advances in a wide range of applications from chemical to electronic to optronic to medical.
+The technology and the possibilities of engineering at the nanoscale shows great promise for delivering many breakthroughs that will impact on technological advances in a wide range of applications from quantum computing, through chemical to electronic to optronic to medical.

 Learning Outcomes